picolibc/picolibc/doc/build.md

 | newlib-iconv-dir            | libdir/locale | Directory to install external CCS files.
 Only used with newlib-iconv-external-ccs=true |
 | newlib-iconv-runtime-dir    | newlib-iconv-dir | Directory to read external CCS files from at runtime. |

-Thes options control how much Locale support is included in the library.
+These options control how much Locale support is included in the library.
 By default, picolibc only supports the 'C' locale.

 | Option                      | Default | Description                                                                          |